The Thief and the Cobbler: Restoration attempts

-In 2006, Garrett Gilchrist, a filmmaker, artist and fan of Williams' work, created a non-profit fan restoration of Williams' workprint, titled The Thief and the Cobbler: The Recobbled Cut.
-It was done in as high quality as possible by combining available sources at the time, including a heavily compressed file of Williams' workprint and the American DVD release of Arabian Knight, which would later be replaced with higher quality footage from the Japanese DVD release.
+In 2006, filmmaker and artist Garrett Gilchrist created a non-profit fan restoration of Williams's workprint, titled The Thief and the Cobbler: The Recobbled Cut.
+It was done in as high quality as possible by combining available sources at the time, including a video copy of Williams's workprint and a Japanese DVD release of Arabian Knight.
 This edit was much supported by numerous people who had worked on the film (except Richard Williams himself), including Roy Naisbitt, Alex Williams, Andreas Wessel-Therhorn, Tony White, Holger Leihe, Simon Maddocks, Neil Boyle, and Steve Evangelatos, many of whom lent rare material for the project.
-Some minor changes were made to "make it feel more like a finished film", like adding more music and replacing some bits of audio and storyboards with those from the Princess and the Cobbler version of the film.
-Certain scenes, like the wedding ending, had to be redrawn frame by frame by Gilchrist due to flaws in the footage.
+Some minor changes were made to "make it feel more like a finished film", like adding more music and using scenes from the Princess and the Cobbler version of the film.
+Some scenes (like the wedding ending) had to be retouched frame by frame by Gilchrist due to flaws in the footage.
 Gilchrist described this as the most complex independent restoration of a film ever undertaken.
 This edit gained positive reviews on the Internet.
-Twitch Film called it "the best and most important 'fan edit' ever made".The Recobbled Cut has been revised three times in 2006, 2008, and 2013.
-Each version incorporated further, higher-quality materials donated by animators from the film, including two rare workprints from the Fred Calvert production that contained footage not available in the released versions.
+Twitch Film called it "the best and most important 'fan edit' ever made".
+Nell Minow of Common Sense Media gave the film full five stars, saying that it was "a must for family viewing."

+The Recobbled Cut has been revised four times, in 2006, 2008, 2013 and 2023.
+Each version incorporated further, higher-quality materials donated by animators from the films.
 The "Mark 3" version released in 2008 incorporated 21 minutes from a 49-minute reel of rare 35 mm film.
-Gilchrist's latest version, "Mark 4", was released in September 2013 and edited in HD.
-"Mark 4" features about 30 minutes of the film in full HD quality, restored from raw 35 mm footage which Gilchrist edited frame by frame.
+Gilchrist's "Mark 4" was released in September 2013 and edited in HD.
+"Mark 4" features about 30 minutes of the film in full HD quality, restored from raw 35 mm footage which Gilchrist edited frame by frame to remove dirt and damage.
 Artists were also commissioned to contribute new artwork and material.
-On February 3, 2023, Gilchrist posted an open invitation video for professional artists to come on board for another revision, featuring "new and revised shots, correcting and restoring the film further", for the 10th anniversary of "Mark 4".
-This new revision is entitled "Mark 4-2".
-Gilchrist's YouTube account, "TheThiefArchive", now serves as an unofficial video archive of Richard Williams' films, titles, commercials, and interviews, including footage from the Nasrudin production.
-Williams said that while he never saw Gilchrist's Recobbled Cut, he acknowledged the role that the fan edits had played in rehabilitating the film's reputation.
+In February 2023, Gilchrist invited professional animators to come on board for another revision for the 10th anniversary of "Mark 4" (as well as roughly the 60th anniversary of the film beginning production, and the 30th anniversary of the film ending production).
+New animation was created for this version, and many scenes were partly redrawn or recolored by Gilchrist.
+An early version of the "Recobbled Cut Mark 5" premiered on YouTube on June 21 the same year.
+Gilchrist's YouTube account, "TheThiefArchive", serves as a public video archive of Richard Williams's films, titles, commercials, and interviews, including footage from the Nasrudin production.
+Williams said that while he never saw Gilchrist's Recobbled Cut, he acknowledged the role that the edits had played in rehabilitating the film's reputation.